 Selston High School is a great school to work in and will become even better as we continue to build towards a happy and ambitious future.
 We look forward to receiving your application.

 We are committed to safeguarding and promoting the welfare of children and young people.
-Any offer of employment will be subject to the receipt of a satisfactory enhanced level DBS disclosure, two satisfactory references and successful completion of vetting procedures.
+Any offer of employment will be subject to the receipt of a satisfactory Enhanced DBS disclosure with a child barred list check, receipt of references and successful completion of vetting procedures.

 Who we are